echoprotocol/echowiki/how-to/committee-member/activate-deactive-committee-member.md

-# Activating and deactivating committee member
+# How to: Activate and deactivate committee member

 ## Adding an active committee member